Valladolid Yucatan with Kids: Cenotes, Colonial Streets, Day Trips from Cancun

 • Snorkel mask for cenote fish-spotting

-• Reef-safe sunscreen (cenotes are sensitive ecosystems)
+• Reef-safe sunscreen (cenotes are sensitive ecosystems and most enforce this strictly)

 • Picaridin bug spray for jungle cenotes and Mayan ruins